Leeds-ABSL/ABSL_pipeline/README.md

 >Collection, pre-processing, and on-the-fly analysis of data for high-resolution, single-particle cryo-electron microscopy.
 >Nature Protocols. xx:xx(xx-xx) doi: xxxxxxxxxxxxxxxxxxxxx

-## ABSL_micrograph_analysis.py and ABSL_micrograph_analysis_phase_plate.py
+## ABSL_micrograph_analysis.py
 These programs use the star file output by GCTF for analyzing image statistics.

 Both versions requrie the column \_rlnCtfMaxResolution to be present.
 This is only written if eqiphase analysis is selected when GCTF is run if it is not present the program should produce and error.

-The phase shift version also requires the column \_rlnPhaseShift.
-So the option to calculate phase shift must also be specified in GCTF if this version is to be used.
+If the column \_rlnPhaseShift is present the program will also do phase shift analyses.

 To run the script use the command:
 `./ABSL_micrograph_analysis --i <micrographs star file>`